I-MH/I-MH.github.io/_pages/about.md

   - /about.html
 ---

-Lecturer in Statistics, School of Mathematical Sciences, Lancaster University, UK.
+I am a Lecturer in Statistics, in the School of Mathematical Sciences, at Lancaster University, UK.

 i.MartinezHernandez@lancaster.ac.uk